How LIMS Software Ensures ASTM & AASHTO Compliance in Construction Materials Testing

 Table of Contents

-Construction materials testing (CMT) labs operate in a world defined by precision, safety, and standards.
-Whether you're testing concrete strength, soil compaction, or asphalt composition, compliance with standards like ASTM, AASHTO, and ISO 17025 isn’t optional—it’s mission-critical.
+Construction materials testing (CMT) laboratories operate in a highly regulated environment where accuracy, traceability, and documentation are mandatory.
+Whether testing concrete strength, soil compaction, or asphalt performance, compliance with ASTM, AASHTO, and ISO 17025 standards is non-negotiable.

 Understanding the Standards: ASTM, AASHTO, ISO 17025